 It is quite simple to assess that a storyteller might use his or her imagination to fabricate a work of fiction for a specific purpose, but it’s not that simple to understand what is real in addition to the surface of fiction, in addition to the chosen effect.

-In cinematography, photography is the origin, not just in regards to lighting and framing, but because of its existential core.
+In cinematography, photography is the origin, not just in regards to lighting and framing, but to its existential core.
 While writers build their work of fiction by associating concepts, cinematographers must create, frame by frame, by working with the real energy of light, real objects, real human flesh, and real acting.
-Editing and sound will deliver the final effect, but it’s the result of directing and acting, a unique collective effort, that constitute the building blocks of cinema.
-On this account, Marlon Brando’s view on acting is an illuminating document on human consciousness.
+Editing and sound will deliver the final effect, but the result of directing and acting, a unique collective effort, creates the building blocks of cinema.
+On this account, Marlon Brando’s view on acting is an illuminating documentation on human consciousness.
+His assessment of acting as a survival mechanism, a talent that we all use since we are born, is profoundly revealing of human nature, of our love and fear of the unknown.
 His analysis of acting as a performance played between truth and falsity is liberating.
-His assessment of acting as a survival mechanism, a talent that we all use since we are born, is profoundly revealing of human nature, of our love and fear of the unknown.

 When I watch how Godard captured on film the light reflected by Brigitte Bardot’s back, by her eyes, and by her reaction to Michel Piccoli’s presence, I wonder.
-The grip of the suspension of disbelief loosens, and I detect something real, something way more interesting than Godard’s concept.
+The grip of suspended disbelief loosens, and I detect something real, something way more interesting than Godard’s concept.
 I see life, human will at work with all the rest of human gifts.
 I see union, instead of the sterile conceptual dualism between "material" and "immaterial," for there is nothing shallow in our bodies, and nothing elevated in our minds.
-These observations remind me how art hits all the cords of the human experience.
-Humanity is not an idea; humanity is what we do; whether our performances are outstanding or not, whether the director knows what he is looking for or not.
+What I see is a reminder of how art hits all the cords of the human experience.
+Humanity is not an idea; humanity is practice; whether our performances are outstanding or not, whether the director knows what he is looking for or not.

 On a much smaller scale, I explored the experience of the set.
 Directing models on fashion shootings has been my opportunity to document, along with my clients’ needs, something real in a fictional set up.
 I did not photograph fashion editorials and campaigns to mock cinema; that would be a preposterous and pointless pursuit.
-Instead, I focused on recording models’ actions and on how my presence would direct them.
-I worked by observing body language, capturing movements that are innate, primitive, without ruling out what is predictable and safe.
-I directed by letting talent find its way out, and by understanding that motive could surface only through an effortless performance.
+Instead, I focused on interactions, on recording models’ actions and on how my presence would direct them.
+I worked by observing and capturing movements that are innate and primitive without ruling out what is predictable and safe.
+I directed by letting talent find its way out and by understanding that motive could surface only through an effortless performance.
 I was never fond of sophisticated fabrications and conceptual cages; they rarely helped me in the understanding of human nature.